dojo/docs/quickstart/writingWidgets.rst

   * CSS class name to apply to name

-Each parameter is specified in the attributeMap to say how it relates to the template:
+Each parameter has a corresponding _setXXXAttr to say how it relates to the template:

 .. code-example::
   :djConfig: parseOnLoad: false